stoyicker/ivv/README.md

 * `./gradlew :_splash:assemble` (or Windows equivalent).
 Find the apk in `_splash/build/outputs/apk/debug/_splash-debug.apk`.

-You can also download the APK already built [here](https://github.com/stoyicker/ivv/releases/latest).

 # Architecture
 This app follows a 'feature'-based split, with two-ish (`_splash is just the app entry point)
 features: